Terms and Conditions

 Creators are solely responsible for:

-• issuing a valid invoice to the Organization upon completion of each Order, reflecting the net fee plus applicable VAT as collected at checkout;
+issuing a valid invoice to the Company upon completion of each Order;

 Failure to maintain valid invoicing and tax compliance may result in suspension of the Creator’s account at the Company’s discretion.